 3. Financial Concerns

-Can you afford the school of your dreams?
+Can your family afford the school of your student’s dreams?
 Are loans the way to go?
 Is financial assistance available?

 4. Academic Requirements

-Are you academically up to speed for the school of your dreams?
+Is your child academically up to speed for the school of his or her dreams?
 Many colleges and universities have stringent standards.

 6 Tips to Support Your High School Senior in the Age of Covid

 1. Try to Visit the Campus

 This may sound obvious but Covid has made the obvious less practical.
 Find out if you can physically visit the school, get a tour, see the campus, and gauge the atmosphere.
 It’s not 100 percent required, but an on-site assessment is a pretty important step if you can arrange it.
 Fallback plan: Take a virtual tour.